 The Policy Statement: Translocation of Listed Threatened Species - Assessment under Chapter 4 of the EPBC Act (DSEWPaC 2013) provides guidance on the appropriateness and demonstratable requirements for an action that proposed translocation as a measure to mitigate or compensate for impacts.
 As detailed in RFI 4.2.1 and 4.2.2, the Project has incorporated avoidance principles throughout the design process, including specifically for Cycas megacarpa.
-Given the large population within the Study Area, avoidance of all individuals was not possible, and a residual impact on Cycas megacarpa on a projected 3,727 individuals remains.
-The ongoing avoidance of individuals through micro siting or retention under overhead lines is also proposed and would be further defined as the Project footprint is finalised.
+Given the large population within the Study Area, avoidance of all individuals was not possible, and a residual impact on Cycas megacarpa on a projected 10,179 individuals remains.
+While 10,179 individuals are known to occur within the Disturbance Footprint, the final impact to individuals is still to be confirmed, with detailed design ongoing.
+Avoidance and mitigation measures, such as micrositing of Project infrastructure or retention under overhead lines will contribute to a reduction in the number of Cycas megacarpa individuals impacted, as well as the final Project design which is still being finalised.
+With regards to the final Project design, there are several options the Project is considering to reduce impacts to Cycas megacarpa.
+Some of these options include: